ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/upgrading-plugins.md

 ### Upgrading from 0.5.x compatibility to 0.6.x compatibility

-TODO: fill this in with info about fetchRevisions hook changes
+The fetchRevisions hook is now called during the "deploy" and "activate" pipelines.
+It was previously only called during the "list" pipeline.
+In addition, a new fetchInitialRevisions hook will be called during the "deploy" and "activate" pipelines.
+See the [0.6.x Pipeline Hooks docs](./pipeline-hooks) for details.
+If you maintain a plugin that uploads new revisions, you will want to update your plugin to implement the new hook.
+This will allow plugins which wish to extract diff or changelog information from the context to do so.
+Here is an example of [updating ember-cli-deploy-redis](https://github.com/ember-cli-deploy/ember-cli-deploy-redis/pull/50).

+You should also update your ember-cli-deploy-plugin dependency to 0.2.2, to ensure your plugin's logging plays nicely with the nifty new progress bar in this ember-cli-deploy release.

+If you have any questions about updating your plugin, ask in a Github issue or in the *#ember-cli-deploy* channel on Slack.
+A core team member or other community member will help you out.

 ### Upgrading from 0.4.x compatibility to 0.5.x compatibility

 Ember CLI Deploy 0.5.x introduced the concept of a deploy pipeline.
 Instead of writing *adapters* (like you did in 0.4.x), you write *plugins*, and then compose these plugins to configure your application's deploy pipeline.

-While adapters had specific types (index adapter, asset adapter, etc.), plugins are generic, and are defined only by the [pipeline hooks](./pipelin-hooks) they implement.
+While adapters had specific types (index adapter, asset adapter, etc.), plugins are generic, and are defined only by the [pipeline hooks](./pipeline-hooks) they implement.

 The changes you need to make to upgrade your adapter depends on its type.